marianmeres/ownsuite/README.md

 ## What it does

 Ownsuite gives front-end applications a uniform way to read, create, update and delete records from owner-scoped REST endpoints (typically `/me/*`).
 Each row is implicitly scoped to the authenticated subject by the server — the client never sets `owner_id`.
-The library pairs with:

-- **@marianmeres/collection** — the `ownerIdScope` route hook enforces owner-based filtering on the server.
-- **@marianmeres/stack-common** — the `ownsuiteOptions()` helper wires the server mount.

 ## Features